close up of black stone

 Final thoughts

 Buying a house when you’re between the ages of 18 and 25 isn't for everyone.
-It's a long process and if you're finances aren't ready, buying a house could result in even more trouble.
+It's a long process and if your finances aren't ready, buying a house could result in even more trouble.

 However, if you’re ready to buy a house, you have the potential to make a great investment in your future.
 For each month that you pay on a mortgage, you're building equity in your home.
 If you can stay in your house for several years, you could be able to make a nice profit and be that much better off when it's time to move up to your next house.